-If GTT-Voice is provided, interworking to PSTN text telephony can be provided by introducing conversion in the PLMN between CTM and PSTN based text telephony using ITU-T V.18 or any of its specific sub-modes.
+If GTT-Voice is provided, interworking to PSTN text telephony can be provided by introducing conversion in the PLMN between CTM and PSTN based text telephony using ITU-T Recommendation V.18 [4] or any of its specific sub-modes.

-A simple extension can be made of the conversion functionality described in H.248 annex F. CTM is included among the transport mechanisms by an extention of package txc.
+A simple extension can be made of the conversion functionality described in H.248.2 [9].
+CTM is included among the transport mechanisms by an extension of package txc.

-For the CTM and PSTN text telephone case, a conversion function can be seen as a context containing a CTM termination and a V.18 text telephony termination.
+For the CTM and PSTN text telephone case, a conversion function can be seen as a context containing a CTM termination and a ITU-T Recommendation V.18 [4] text telephony termination.
 This combination is called the CTM channel.
 It is foreseen that the CTM channel need control to be initiated to the proper state for each call etc. Such functions are here collected in an entity called interworking control.